HelloNYC2016/crowdfunding/README.md

 # crowdfunding

-Apache server + Mysql + PHP crowd funding website, similar to kickstar, build from scratch.
+### Apache server + Mysql + PHP crowd funding website, similar to kickstar, build from scratch.

-sdsatoGo
+Go to the document folder to see more information.